NeuroMetrix (NASDAQ:NURO) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of NeuroMetrix (NASDAQ:NURO – Free Report) in a research note issued to investors on Thursday.
-The firm issued a sell rating on the medical device company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of NeuroMetrix (NASDAQ:NURO – Get Free Report) in a research report issued on Friday.
+The firm set a “sell” rating on the medical device company’s stock.

-NeuroMetrix (NASDAQ:NURO – Get Free Report) last announced its earnings results on Wednesday, May 15th.
-The medical device company reported ($1.67) earnings per share (EPS) for the quarter.
-NeuroMetrix had a negative net margin of 151.51% and a negative return on equity of 39.85%.
-The company had revenue of $1.09 million during the quarter.
+NeuroMetrix (NASDAQ:NURO – Get Free Report) last released its quarterly earnings data on Wednesday, May 15th.
+The medical device company reported ($1.67) earnings per share for the quarter.
+The company had revenue of $1.09 million for the quarter.
+NeuroMetrix had a negative return on equity of 39.85% and a negative net margin of 151.51%.

 NeuroMetrix Company Profile